What is the RDR?

 How to maintain your RDR certification

-In order to maintain your RDR, you'll need to maintain continuous membership and your RPR certification.
-You'll renew your RPR, RMR, and RDR certifications simultaneously with the same 3.0 CEUs.
+As an RDR, you will participate in NCRA's continuing education program.
+To renew your RDR, you must maintain your NCRA membership and earn 3.0 CEUs over your three-year cycle.
+You will renew your RPR, RMR, and RDR certifications simultaneously with the same 3.0 CEUs.

 Recognition of your achievement

 After you have earned your RDR, you will receive an official certificate to display in your home or office.
-Your RDR also gets you recognition in the Journal of Court Reporting, NCRA PROLink, and on NCRA's website.
+Your RDR will also be recognized in the Journal of Court Reporting, NCRA PROLink, and on NCRA's website.

 CEUs: 0.25 PDCs for passing